UoMResearchIT/matlab-novice/episodes/06-cond.md

 end
 ```

-One important thing to notice in the code above is that we use
-a double equals sign `==` to test for equality rather than a
+Recall that we use a double equals sign `==` to test for equality rather than a
-single equals sign.
-This is because the latter is used to mean
-assignment.
-In our test, we want to check for the equality of `num`
-and `0`, not *assign* 0 to `num`.
-This convention was inherited
-from C, and it does take a bit of getting used to...
+single equals sign (which assigns a value to a variable).

 During a conditional statement, if one of the conditions is true,
 this marks the end of the test: no subsequent conditions will be tested